Homeschool Schedule Examples (By Age + Realistic Daily Plans)

 Done by 11:00–11:30

-At this age, independent work starts to become realistic for some subjects.
-Reading practice, copywork, and math review can often be done without direct supervision once the concept has been introduced.
+Reading practice, copywork, and math review can often be done without direct supervision once a concept is solid.

 Ages 11–13

-Older students can handle more independent work and longer academic sessions.
-Three to four hours covers core academics comfortably, with room for deeper work in areas of particular interest or ability.
-Your direct teaching time may actually be shorter even as the academic load increases.
+Older students can handle more independent work and longer sessions.
+Three to four hours covers core academics comfortably.

 8:30 – Independent reading or writing (30 min)